Vahan Gevorgyan

-Successes

-3x Polish Cup Winner (2005/06) with Wisła Płock, (2009/10) with Jagiellonia Białystok, (2013/14) with Zawisza Bydgoszcz.

-2x Polish SuperCup Winner (2006) with Wisła Płock, (2014) with Zawisza Bydgoszcz.
+Vahan Gevorgyan (Վահան Գեվորգյան) is a former professional footballer.
+Born in Armenia, he represented the Polish national team.

 Career

 Club

-After his arrival in Poland, he began to play for Wisła Płock in the 1999/2000 season, and has stayed with them ever since.
+After his arrival in Poland, he began to play for Wisła Płock in 1999, and stayed with them until 2008.

 In February 2011, he joined KSZO Ostrowiec.

 In July 2011, he moved to Zawisza Bydgoszcz.

 International

 He has appeared for Poland once, playing a total of one minute as a substitute against the USA.
 He has been incorporated into Polish national youth games around Europe and the United States.

 National team statistics

 Personal life

 Gevorgyan's name is variously recorded as Vahan (or Wahan) Geworian, Geworgian, Gevorgian, Gevorian, Geworgyan or Gevorgyan.
-In season 1999/2000 in Polish newspapers he was incorrectly recorded as Van Gevoryan.
+At the start of the 1999–2000 season, he was incorrectly recorded in Polish newspapers as Van Gevoryan.
 In his passport, his name is 'Vahan Gevorgyan'.
 He was stateless until 2003, when he was granted Polish citizenship.